You can't discuss

 to a Mac.

-Then there's the what-have-you-done-for-us-lately
+There's also the what-have-you-done-for-us-lately

 expects Apple to pull off some new mind-boggling technology every